erex/tiago-temp/README.md

 ### Now on home computer
 GitKraken being used because RStudio is not quite up to speed as yet, might require a reboot.

+#### Here we are
+Now on home machine, running RStudio.
+Having opened .Rproj file, now presented with Git tab.
+This edit of file taking place in RStudio.